Pair skating: Solo spin combinations

 The solo spin combination must be performed once during the short program of pair skating competitions, with at least two revolutions in two basic positions.
 Both partners must include all three basic positions in order to earn the full points possible.
 There must be a minimum of five revolutions made on each foot.
 Spins can be commenced with jumps and must have at least two different basic positions, and both partners must include two revolutions in each position.
 A solo spin combination must have all three basic positions (the camel spin, the sit spin, and upright positions) performed by both partners, at any time during the spin to receive the full value of points, and must have all three basic positions performed by both partners to receive full value for the element.
 A spin with less than three revolutions is not counted as a spin; rather, it is considered a skating movement.
 If a skater changes to a non-basic position, it is not considered a change of position.
-The number of revolutions in non-basic positions, which may be considered difficult variations, are counted towards the team's total number of revolutions.
+The number of revolutions in non-basic positions, which may be considered difficult variations, is counted towards the team's total number of revolutions.
 Only positions, whether basic or non-basic, must be performed by the partners at the same time.

-If a skater falls while entering into the spin, he or she can perform another spin or spinning movement immediately after the fall, to fill the time lost from the fall, but it is not counted as a solo spin combination.
+If a skater falls while entering into the spin, they can perform another spin or spinning movement immediately after the fall, to fill the time lost from the fall, but it is not counted as a solo spin combination.
 A change of foot, in the form of a jump or step over, is allowed, and the change of position and change of foot can be performed separately or at the same time.
-Pair teams require "significant strength, skill and control" to perform a change from a basic position to a different basic position without performing a nonbasic position first.
-They also have to execute a continuous movement throughout the change, without jumps to execute it, and they must hold the basic position for two revolutions both before and after the change.
-They lose points if they take a long time to reach the necessary basic position.

-Pair teams earn more points for performing difficult entrances and exits.
-An entrance is defined as "the preparation immediately preceding a spin", including a flying entrance by one or both partners; it can include the spin's beginning phase.
-All entrances must have a "significant impact" on the spin's execution, balance, and control, and must be completed on the first spinning foot.
-The intended spin position must be achieved within the team's first two revolutions, and can be non-basic in spin combinations only.
-An exit is defined as "the last phase of the spin"; it can include the phase immediately following the spin.
-Like the entrance, an exit must have a "significant impact" on the spin's execution, balance, and control.
-There are 11 categories of difficult solo spin variations.